Clubs & societies A-Z

 Ruddington Community Choir

 The Choral Society choir started in 1962, with many of the members coming from local church choirs.
 Most works sung are oratorios and choral music.
 Every Christmas, a Carol Concert is performed, with the proceeds going to charity.
-The Choral Society meets at St Peter’s Junior School on Mondays between September and May, from 7.15pm to 9:15pm.
+The Choral Society meets at St Peter’s Junior School on Mondays in term time only, from 7.15pm to 9:15pm.
 Everyone is welcome and there are no auditions.
-Contact Pat Beale on 0115 921 1451 or visit the website for more details.
+Call 07590 311 992 or visit the RDCS website for more details.

 Western Front Association

 The Association exists to educate and inform on all aspects of World War 1.
 Each meeting is supported by a knowledgeable speaker on a specific aspect of the conflict.
-The East Midlands Branch meets on the 2nd Friday of each month from 7.30pm at St Peter’s Rooms.
+The East Midlands Branch meets on the 2nd Friday of each month from 7pm at St Peter’s Rooms, except August.
 Non members welcome.
-Contact Timothy Chamberlain on 01949 850 086 or visit www.westernfrontassociation.com for more details.
+Contact John Beech on 07875 156 513, email firstname.lastname@example.org or visit the branch website for more details.

 Women’s Institute (WI)

-Ruddington Women’s Institute meet every first Wednesday of the month at St Peter’s Rooms at 7:30pm.
+Ruddington Women’s Institute meet every second Wednesday of the month at St Peter’s Rooms at 7:15pm.
 Each meeting features a guest speaker, a themed competition or an exhibition done by members, plus refreshments.
-The WI also holds a Craft Group every first and Thursday of the month at St Peter’s Rooms and the third Thursday of the month at the Black Cat Cafe on the High Street, from 2pm to 4pm.
 In addition, members enjoy regular day trips and theatre visits, and organise a programme of events throughout the year.
-See the Diary page and WI website for details, or call the President, Mrs Evelyn Bedford, on 0115 921 2423.
+See our Diary page or visit the WI website for details, or email Linda Davey at email@example.com.

 Disclaimer: Please remember that the Parish Council can’t be responsible for events, activities or classes which don’t take place as advertised.
 This information is provided to you in good faith and we can’t be held responsible for changes to any of the activities listed.
 Ruddington Parish Council does not endorse any service, business or organisation mentioned on this site.